MiuLab/Taiwan-LLM/README.md

 ```

 ## Collaborate With Us
-If you are interested in contributing to the development of Traditional Chinese language models, exploring new applications, or leveraging Taiwan-LLaMa for your specific needs, please don't hesitate to contact us.
+If you are interested in contributing to the development of Traditional Mandarin language models, exploring new applications, or leveraging Taiwan-LLaMa for your specific needs, please don't hesitate to contact us.
 We welcome collaborations from academia, industry, and individual contributors.

 ## License
 The code in this project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.